EnricoMartello/data2map/README.md

 ## Upgrade 10.01.21
 - `get_points` has been modified so that now, if the number of PoM is different than the number of measurements, the software doesn't crash, yet it chops the longest of the two, and keeps working (after pointing out the issue.)
 - `room_borders` has been modified so that one can now select the rooms with a process explained in the popup -- Only works for rectangular rooms.
+- `requirements.txt` is the list of packages required in order to run the script (smoothly).
+In order to install them all using `pip` type: ```pip install -r requirements.txt``` shouldn't it work, install them manually one by one (they are only 6, and probably some of them are already there).
+I am aware of only one issue with `tkinter` being too outdated, so in that case don't panic.

 # How to